 A traffic Misdemeanor is an offense that is considered a level above a traffic infraction.
-Misdemeanors would encompass actions that were both intentional and could have affected the personal safety of those nearby and personal property.
+Misdemeanors would encompass actions that were both intentional and could have affected either personal property or the personal safety of those nearby.
 For example, acts of speeding that result in an accident could result in a Misdemeanor, same as knowingly driving with an expired or suspended license or registration.

 What Factors Can Elevate an Infraction to a Misdemeanor in West Palm Beach